jlpteaching/gem5-assignment-template/README.md

 You will only use `HW2MESITwoLevelCache` in this assignment.
 - Memory models: You can find all the models you need to use for your memory under `components/memories.py`.
 You will only use `HW2DDR3_1600_8x8` in this assignment.
+- Clock frequency: You can use a clock frequency of `4 GHz` for all of your simulations.

 ### **IMPORTANT NOTE**